BillBrousalis/NXP-UTIL/README.md

 ## **Graphical User Interface**

-Makes the `ip:port` connection to the server.
+Makese a connection to the server.

-Visualizing linescan output in real-time using `Matplotlib` graphing.
+Visualizing LineScan output in real-time using `Matplotlib Graphing`.

-Steering Angle and Vehicle Speed available for viewing.
+**Steering Angle** and **Vehicle Speed** available for viewing.

 ## **COMMANDS mode:**

-The car can be controlled using the Raspberry-PI by setting speed and steering - Run the car in commands mode.
+Let the `Raspberry-PI` use the LineScan's output to generate a new trajectory for your vehicle.

 Develop your algorithm in `Python3` before writting large amounts of C code.

 Runs `server-side` for speed.

-Not super fast, but useful nontheless.
+Not super fast, but very useful nontheless.

+Make sure the car is running in `commands` mode too.

 **Recommended (if not debugging):** 0 Clients